 In any case, to mark the moment, we’ve compiled a gallery of 30 related designs — some new, some vintage, all uncanny — that speak to the franchise’s enduring popularity with both hardcore nerds and casual fans alike.

-As with all of our lists, featured shirts are arranged in no particular order.
+As with all of our lists, featured movie t-shirts are arranged in no particular order.
 Finally, click on the pics to link through, but please note that several of the designs embedded below were sourced via eBay and Flickr and hence, may not be available for purchase…

 2. Arguably the most famous fictional alloy in comicdom, reimagined here as an element.